ExtremeFLOW/neko/doc/pages/user-file.md

 ### Scalar boundary conditions {#user-file_scalar-bc}

 This user function can be used to specify the scalar boundary values, on all zones that are not already set to uniform dirichlet values e.g. `d=1`.
 For more information on the scalar, see the [relevant section of the case file](#case-file_scalar).
-The example below sets the scalar to be a linear function of the `z` coordinate (taken from the [rayleigh-benard example](https://github.com/ExtremeFLOW/neko/blob/aa72ad9bf34cbfbac0ee893c045639fdd095f80a/examples/rayleigh-benard-cylinder/rayleigh.f90#L41)).
+The example below sets the scalar boundary condition values to be a linear function of the `z` coordinate (taken from the [rayleigh-benard example](https://github.com/ExtremeFLOW/neko/blob/aa72ad9bf34cbfbac0ee893c045639fdd095f80a/examples/rayleigh-benard-cylinder/rayleigh.f90#L41-L63)).

 ```.f90